 The villas and gardens of the Italian lakes are as spectacular as the alpine landscape surrounding them.
-This 15-day tour visits many of the finest villas and gardens of northern Italy, from the shores of Lake Como to the foothills of the Apennines, with its medieval towns and contemporary villas, and on to the Veneto to admire the Renaissance country houses of Andrea Palladio.
-The tour concludes on Lake Maggiore, best known for the baroque splendour of Isola Bella, and enjoy the lakes, villas and gastronomy of the region at a gentle pace.
+This 15-day tour visits many of the finest villas and gardens of northern Italy, from the shores of Lake Como, with their elegant villas and exuberant displays of springtime blooms, to the Renaissance country villas and town houses of Andrea Palladio in the Veneto.
+The tour concludes on Lake Maggiore, best known for the baroque splendour of Isola Bella, and enjoys the lakes, villas and gastronomy of the region at a gentle pace.

 The villas and gardens of Lake Como in bloom: Villa Melzi, Villa Carlotta and Villa Balbianello

 Asolo and Mantua: the surprising histories of their Renaissance courts